Account Search Logout

 “—Tamesa is behind us,” Ciniod interrupts.

-“Kombius seems well enough,” says Aedan from his perch.
+“Kombius seems well enough,” Aedan says from his perch.

+Taximagulus starts.
 “Kombius walks among them?”
-Taximagulus asks.

-Lugotorix teases.
-“Our hoot-hoot is in love?”
+Lugotorix teases, “Our hoot-hoot is in love?”

 “That’s enough.”
 Ciniod looks at each man.
-“The gods will want blood for Ostin.”
+“The gods will want blood for Ostin,”

 The tribal leaders take their place at the table, but when Ciniod tries to sit, Cassibelanus pulls another into the last open chair.
 “Lugotorix will represent the Ancalites,”

-“My son is Fintan’s heir,” Ciniod snaps.
+“My son is his grandfather’s heir,” Ciniod argues.

-“No druid leads a tribe,” Cassibelanus counters.
+“No druid leads a tribe,” says Cassibelanus, but Taximagulus’s brow lifts.

-“No,” Taximagulus calls out.
-“Fintan’s son stays.”
+Taximagulus calls out.
+“Fintan’s son stays,”

-“Agreed,” says Segobax, sipping his ale.
+“Agreed,” says Carbilius, downing his ale.

-Aedan savors the tension as his mother exits with her head high.
-He jumps down and walks to Cingetorix, who pats his thigh, inviting him to sit.
-Segobax sucks his tongue and scoots over, offering Aedan room beside him.
-Hands under the table, Aedan catches Cassibelanus, Taran, and Lugotrix trading glances—his mother’s exclusion no accident.
+He jumps down and walks to Cingetorix, who pats his thigh, inviting him to sit until Segobax tuts and scoots over, offering Aedan room beside him.
+Hands under the table, the druid catches Cassibelanus, Taran, and Lugotrix trading glances; his mother’s exclusion is no accident.

 Of course, Aedan foresaw the Lion’s bloodthirsty quest, but he’s not volunteering that truth, not when his mother losing face provides such enjoyment.
-His silence, however, provokes Segobax, who asks how he would handle the Roman invaders.
+His silence, however, provokes Cingetorix, who asks how he would handle the Roman invaders.

 “That’s smart,” Cingetorix says.